 The direct association of Herakles with this goddess, the patron of the city of Athens, is perhaps enough to explain his frequent appearance in the city’s art at this period.
 It has been suggested that the hero was particularly promoted in Athens towards the end of the sixth century by the tyrant Peisistratos and his sons.
 But he continues to appear, as here, after the expulsion of the last Athenian tyrant in 510 BCE.

 The archaic Herakles, ‘the warder-off of evil', was essentially a loner, a man who got by on sheer courage and brute strength.
 When democracy was firmly established in Athens in the first few years of the fifth century BCE, another more social and specifically Athenian hero would become popular – Theseus who, like Herakles, rid Greece of monsters.
-We see him on a vase in the Fitzwilliam, left [GR.13.1917], from c.
+We see him on a vase in the Fitzwilliam, below GR.13.1917, from c.
 470 BCE, attacking the brigand Sinis and making safe the roads around Athens.

 Oinochoe, Athena, Herakles and the Nemean lion

 The Ricketts and Shannon Collection.
 Bequeathed by Charles Shannon, 1937